 At Walltown Quarry (669 660, NTG p.154) there’s a large car park where the Northumberland National Park has a small shop with loos and some limited refreshments, check seasonal opening times.
+I’ve met Wayfarers who’ve discretely camped here, there’s lots of flat grassy pitches.
 This is tourist country – there’s another useful loo at Cawfield Quarry car park further on (about 715 665, NTG p.
 156).

-Accommodations are numerous in these parts including campsites the most convenient of which for Wayfarers is probably Winshields Farm at Twice Brewed, which also has a bunk house, a small shop and does breakfasts.
-As this was my companion’s last night on The Way, we stayed in luxury at the delightful Vallum Lodge nearby, a curious-looking place but really lovely and run by some of the friendliest people in the BnB business.
+Accommodations are numerous in these parts including campsites, the most convenient of which for Wayfarers is probably Winshields Farm at Twice Brewed, which also has a bunk house, a small shop and does breakfasts (UPDATE – in September 2018 somebody told me they’d found this site closed, so check before relying on it.)
+However as this was my companion’s last night on The Way, we stayed in luxury at the delightful Vallum Lodge nearby, a curious-looking place but really lovely and run by some of the friendliest people in the BnB business.

 Above Lambley the path is unclear, just take a more or less diagonal route down to cross the A689, which has swung west away from the river.
 Don’t aim for the minor road heading off to the northwest though, that’s a little too far west; you should see fingerposts.

 After Lambley comes the fun of Hartleyburn and Blenkinsopp Commons where I’ve got absurdly lost on both south-north and north-south PWs.
 I don’t know what happens here, compass gremlins, unusually vibrant leylines, I always seem to end up ploughing through trackless and enervatingly tufty swamps.
 As far as I can work out my problems start soon after the lovely Kellah Burn.
-Don’t go west to Ash Cleugh (recognisable by the large Ash tree, until dieback arrives anyway), follow The Way through Greenriggs.
-Over their back garden wall is a ladder stile that drops you into what other than in midsummer is a small swamp like a pocket Okavango.
+Don’t go west to Ash Cleugh (recognisable by the large Ash tree, or it will be until Hymenoscyphus fraxineus arrives anyway), instead follow The Way through Greenriggs.
+Over their back garden wall is a ladder stile that drops you into what other than in midsummer is a small swamp, like a pocket Okavango.
+(Update September 2018 – this swamp has ben tamed with flagstones!)
 You then squelch directly up the slope to another stile, observing the farm buildings of Highside within shouting distance to your right.